-Note 3: DC-DC BUCK5VT, LDO2P5V and LDO5V are intended only as internal device supplies and must not be loaded externally except for the EEPROM, thermistor, LED, buzzer and pull up resistor loads (up to an absolute maximum of 25mA), as recommended in Figure 13 WPC "Qi" Compliance Schematic and Table 7 WPC "Qi" Compliance Bill of Materials.
+Note 3: DC-DC BUCK5VT, LDO2P5V and LDO5V are intended only as internal device supplies and must not be loaded externally except for the EEPROM, thermistor, LED, buzzer and pull-up resistor loads (up to an absolute maximum of 8mA), as recommended in Figure 8 WPC "Qi" Compliance Schematic and Table 7 WPC "Qi" Compliance Bill of Materials.
+If any of these outputs is used to power external loads, the performance of the IDTP9036 is not guaranteed.